dfsp-spirit/regfusionr/README.md

 ## About

 This is an R implementation of [Wu et al. (2018)'s registration fusion methods](https://onlinelibrary.wiley.com/doi/full/10.1002/hbm.24213) to project 3D magnetic resonance imaging (MRI) data from standard space volumetric coordinates, either MNI152 or Colin27, to Freesurfer's fsaverage (MNI305).
+See the paper for the motivation and details on why you may want to use this instead of a linear matrix (in short: accuracy).

 This R implementation is heavily inspired by [Dan Gale's Python implementation](https://github.com/danjgale/reg-fusion) in the [regfusion pypi package](https://pypi.org/project/regfusion/).
 A huge thank you to Dan Gale and  *Wu et al* for making their excellent tools openly available!

 ## Documentation